akiradeveloper/dm-writeboost/README.md

 For more detail, please read the published papar [1].
 Although the first paper was published almost 20 years ago, researches on DCD is still hot among researchers.
-For example, Griffin applys DCD to extend the lifetime of SSD backing storage [2].
+For example, Microsoft's Griffin applys DCD to extend the lifetime of SSD backing storage [2].

 ## Features
 * DM-LC boosts the performance of storage systems.
-* DM-LC performs 250 kiops randon write with a PCI-e SSD card.
+* DM-LC performs 250 kiops randon writes with a fast enough cache.
 * DM-LC logs write ios and is capable of crash recovery.
 * DM-LC supports SMP that is not discussed in the original paper [1].
+* DM-LC supports subsidiary daemon to automatically modulate the kernel module.

 ## Papers
 * [1] Y. Hu and Q. Yang -- DCD Disk Caching Disk: A New Approach for Boosting I/O Performance (1995)